Source: Progressive Cattleman

 - Antimicrobial: Substance that can destroy or prevent the growth or multiplication of micro-organisms.

-Various types of antimicrobials exist and are differentiated by their targeted micro-organism: bacteria (antibacterial), fungi (antifungal), viruses (antiviral), protozoa (antiprotozoal), etc. Antimicrobials also include disinfectants such as alcohol and bleach.
+Various types of amoxil-info exist and are differentiated by their targeted micro-organism: bacteria (antibacterial), fungi (antifungal), viruses (antiviral), protozoa (antiprotozoal), etc. Antimicrobials also include disinfectants such as alcohol and bleach.

 - Antibiotic: Antimicrobial substance that can destroy or prevent the growth or multiplication of micro-organisms, typically limited to those effective against bacteria.